This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - United States of America

-It is very important that as a low-risk applicant you still obtain the evidence of your qualifications and your money, even though you do not need to send them.
-This is because the Home Office can request this evidence as part of their decision process and they will refuse your application if you are unable to provide it within a specified time-frame.
+It is very important, as a low-risk applicant, that you still obtain the evidence of your qualifications and your money, even though you do not need to submit them.
+This is because UKVI can still request this evidence as part of their decision process and they will refuse your application if you are unable to provide it within a specified time-frame.

 We always advise that low-risk nationals prepare their documents in the same way as other applicants.